Sad girl on her couch looking at her phone in the dark representing Long Distance Relationship Breakup

 A final point about this common question: If your relationship is likely to remain long-distance for months or years to come, differentiating between problems caused by the distance and problems caused by the relationship may not matter all that much.

 When clients ask me this question in our work together, they’re often assuming that if the relationship is all good when they’re together and it’s really just the distance that’s causing difficulties, they can discount the problems caused by physical separation as somehow less real.
-However, if being long-distance is a standard part of your relationship, the problems that come along deserve serious consideration as you decide whether to continue in the relationship.
+However, if being long-distance is a standard part of your relationship, the problems that come along with it deserve serious consideration as you decide whether to continue in the relationship, or call it quits.

 What If You Can’t Make A Long-Distance Relationship Work?